-The Group's pandemic risk coverage was reviewed in 2020 in light of the Covid-19 crisis.
+The Company's pandemic risk coverage was reviewed in 2020 in light of the Covid-19 crisis.
 The review showed that although the current impact on EBIT is limited, if an inversion of the mortality curve were to affect the under-65s first, this would lead to a severe "loss" of EBIT, albeit less than the retention (or priority) stipulated in the reinsurance treaty.
-However, to protect against a possible worsening of the pandemic in 2021, the Group decided to increase its coverage of this risk by purchasing an additional tranche of reinsurance cover.
+However, to protect against a possible worsening of the pandemic in 2021, the decision was made to increase coverage of this risk by purchasing an additional tranche of reinsurance cover.